Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 A follicle is a single hair-producing structure.

-A follicular unit is a natural cluster of 1–3 hairs and is the unit used in hair transplant surgery.
+A follicular unit is a natural cluster of hairs used in hair transplant surgery.

 Yes.
-Hair loss conditions can cause follicles to produce thinner hairs or stop producing hair altogether over time.
+Hair loss can cause follicles to miniaturise or stop producing hair over time.

-No. The number of hairs per follicular unit is genetically determined and cannot be increased through treatment or surgery.
+No. The number of hairs per follicular unit is genetically determined.

 Book a Consultation